iygeal/GoPlan/README.md

    ```

    - The backend server will now be running at http://127.0.0.1:5000

+   ## Swagger Documentation
    - Proper documentation on how to access various endpoints of the GoPlan API can be found on http://localhost:5000/apidocs/ once the server is running.
-   - You can also test the endpoints using Postman or via the Swagger UI at http://localhost:5000/apidocs/
+   - You can also test the endpoints via the Swagger UI at http://localhost:5000/apidocs/

-   **Running Tests**
+   ## Running Tests

    - Ensure you're in the project’s backend/ directory.
    - Activate the virtual environment if it's not active.